Eabametoong First Nation: Chief and council

 Eabametoong First Nation governed by an elected Chief and five councillors.
 The current Chief is Saul Atlookan.
 The Councillors are Josie Sugarhead, Louie Sugarhead, Fred Meeseetawageesic, Charlie Okeese and Donald Meeseetawageesic.
 They are elected for a two-year term by band members over that age of 18.
 In addition to the Governance Council, boards oversea some the Council's operations: Education, Youth Council, etc.

 Tribal councils

 The community and Matawa are represented by the Nishnawbe Aski Nation (NAN).
 NAN is a political territorial organization that represents the 49 First Nations that are part of the Treaty No. 9 area in Northern Ontario.
 At the provincial level, the community, tribal council and political territorial organization participate in a province-wide coordinating body, the Chiefs of Ontario.
 The Assembly of First Nations represents the community along with other First Nations organizations and councils, as well as over 600 First Nations across Canada.

 Political representatives

-The town is represented in the House of Commons of Canada by Conservative MP Eric Melillo in the Kenora electoral district, and in the Legislative Assembly of Ontario by NDP MPP Sol Mamakwa in the new electoral district of Kiiwetinoong.
+The town is represented in the House of Commons of Canada by Liberal MP Patty Hajdu in the Thunder Bay—Superior North electoral district, and in the Legislative Assembly of Ontario by NDP MPP Sol Mamakwa in the new electoral district of Kiiwetinoong.